 Communal Discipleship is the Goal of Baptism

-At the time of a baptism, a promise occurs.
-In an infant baptism, the parents, Godparents, and church family make a promise to raise the child up in the faith.
-This messy, dysfunctional family of Christians commits to walk this journey together.
+At the time of baptism, a promise occurs.
+In an infant baptism, the parents, godparents, and church family promise to raise the child up in the faith.
+This messy, dysfunctional family of Christians commits to walking this journey together.

 Notice two themes here: